1nchy/cmake-project-template/README.md

-# cmake-template README
+# project-template README

-This is the README for your extension "cmake-template".
+This is the README for your extension "project-template".
 After writing up a brief description, we recommend including the following sections.

 ## Features